 What an exciting change there has been because now we look forward to every winter, as several eagles of varying ages come to visit the Elizabeth.
 The eagle and osprey define the character of the Bay for me as much as the oyster and blue crab.

-Ensure that Bill and future generations continue to enjoy extraordinary places like these along the Chesapeake.
-Support the Chesapeake Clean Water Blueprint--the plan to Save the Bay!
+Ensure that Bill and future generations continue to enjoy extraordinary sights and places like these along the Chesapeake.
+Support the Chesapeake Clean Water Blueprint—the plan to Save the Bay and its waters!

 Do you have a favorite Chesapeake photo you'd like to submit to the Chesapeake Bay Foundation's Photo of the Week contest?
-Send your digital images to CBF's Senior Manager of Digital Media, Emmy Nicklin, at enicklin [at sign] cbf.org, along with a brief description of where and when you took the photo, and what the Chesapeake Bay means to you.
+Upload your digital photo along with a brief description of where and when it was taken, and what the Chesapeake Bay means to you.
 We look forward to seeing your photos!